 Nikki was born and raised right here in Ann Arbor.
 She worked toward a degree in Elementary Education for a few years, but later decided to go to culinary school.
 She has loved cooking and baking her whole life and is always watching The Food Network.
 Nikki graduated from the Scottsdale Culinary Institute in Arizona in 2004.
-She has since worked at the New Orleans Convention Center, Paesano's restaurant in Ann Arbor, Main Street IX in Milan and as Pastry Chef for both University of Toledo and Eastern Michigan University.
+She has since worked at the New Orleans Convention Center, Paesano's restaurant in Ann Arbor, Main Street IX in Milan, and as Pastry Chef for both the University of Toledo and Eastern Michigan University.
 Her most favorite thing to bake at home is cheesecake and she thinks hers is darn good.
 When we saw Nikki wearing a pair of earrings shaped like a kitchen mixer, we knew she was in the right place.

 Amy Emberling is a Managing Partner at Zingerman's Bakehouse.
 She has been an avid food lover and baker since her childhood in Nova Scotia, Canada.
-After high school Amy moved to Cambridge, MA and received her bachelor's degree from Harvard College.
+After high school, Amy moved to Cambridge, MA, and received her bachelor's degree from Harvard College.
 She then followed her passion for food and learned to cook and bake at L'ecole de Gastronomie Francaise at the Ritz Hotel in Paris, France as well as in Michigan restaurants.
 In 1999 she received her MBA from Columbia University.

 Amy came to Zingerman's Bakehouse when it opened in 1992 as one of the original bakers on the staff of eight.
 She soon became the first manager of the bread department, then the manager of the pastry department and in 2000 she became a partner.